Lawrence G. Sager

 Lawrence Gene Sager (born 1941) is a former dean of the University of Texas School of Law.
 He holds the Alice Jane Drysdale Sheffield Regents Chair.
 Sager, who joined the Law School faculty in 2002, is the 13th dean in the Law School's 123-year history.
 He is best known for his theory of underenforcement.

 Sager graduated from Pomona College in 1963 and from the Columbia Law School in 1966.
-He taught for more than 25 years at New York University School of Law, where he was instrumental in transforming the NYU faculty into one of the best in the nation.
-At Texas, he has also been deeply involved with the Law School's successful faculty recruitment efforts, which include luring corporate law expert Bernard Black from Stanford Law School in 2004 and health law scholar William Sage from Columbia Law School in 2006.
+He taught for more than 25 years at New York University School of Law.
+At Texas, he has also been deeply involved with the Law School's faculty recruitment efforts, which include luring corporate law expert Bernard Black from Stanford Law School in 2004 and health law scholar William Sage from Columbia Law School in 2006.
 He served as chair of the Law School's Appointments Committee during the 2005–06 academic years.
 Sager has also taught as a visiting professor at Harvard Law School, Princeton University, Boston University School of Law, UCLA School of Law, and University of Michigan Law School.

 Sager is the author of two books: Justice in Plainclothes: A Theory of American Constitutional Practice (Yale University Press, 2004) and, with Christopher Eisgruber, Religious Freedom and the Constitution (Harvard University Press, 2007).